-The Company engaged Deloitte Touche Tohmatsu as its principal auditor for the year ended 31 December 2019.
+The Company engaged Deloitte Touche Tohmatsu as its principal auditor for the Reporting Period.
 There was no disagreement between the Board and the Audit Committee on the selection, appointment, resignation or dismissal of the principal auditor.
-During the year ended 31 December 2019, the fee payable to Deloitte Touche Tohmatsu in respect of its statutory audit services provided to the Group was HK\$1,200,000.
+During the Reporting Period, the fee payable to Deloitte Touche Tohmatsu in respect of its statutory audit and non-audit services provided to the Group were HK\$1,000,000 and HK\$540,000 respectively.